data-apis/scipy-2023-presentation/paper.rst

 behavior that is already widely supported by most existing array libraries.
 The goal is to minimize the number of backwards incompatible changes required for libraries to support the specification.
-This in particular leaves many things out of scope if they are not already supported by all major array libraries.
+This in particular leaves many things out-of-scope if they are not already supported by all major array libraries.

-The standard has been developed with following core principles:
+The standard has been developed based on the following core principles:

 * Don't assume any dependency other than Python itself.
-Different array libraries have independent codebase, and link against varying backend libraries depending on what hardware they support.
-There is no common array layer and array libraries do not need to know about each other.
+Different array libraries have independent codebases, and link against varying backend libraries depending on what hardware they support.
+There is no common array layer, and array libraries do not need to know about each other.
 Data can be interchanged between libraries using a protocol which does not require a dependency.